Sordello: Medieval literature

 Sordello was praised by Dante around 1305 in his treatise De vulgari eloquentia.
 He also appears as a character in the Divine Comedy, composed between 1308 and 1321, where he is featured in cantos 6, 7, and 8 of Purgatorio.
 The pilgrim meets Sordello among the souls who repented late in life or were violently murdered in Ante-Purgatory, which suggests that Dante thought that Sordello was murdered.
 When first approached by Dante and Virgil in Purgatorio 6, Sordello is clearly distinguished from other souls and stays silent.
 Sordello's first appearance is comparable to a lion eyeing the approaching travelers attentively.
 It is only when Virgil begs him for the best upward path that Sordello engages with the two poets and asks them about their city and life.
 Once Virgil mentions his city, Mantua, Sordello embraces him and expresses his excitement at hearing the sound of his city.
 Sordello thus shows that he regards himself as Virgil's neighbor and friend due to their common birthplace, and the love they both share for Mantua is enough to prompt their warm reaction to one another.
 Sordello continues to walk with the pair for three cantos.
 Dante uses Sordello's patriotism as a starting point for an aside that presents a breakdown of Italian politics to denounce Italy and its corrupted morals, violence, and lack of effective leadership (Purgatorio 6.76-151).
 In the narrative, Sordello also serves to teach Dante and Virgil about the workings of Ante-Purgatory, and he leads them out of it, until they all reach of the Valley of Rulers.
 Upon reaching the Valley of Rulers, Sordello points out the notable kings and princes surrounding the trio.
-Those mentioned are Rudolph of Hapsburg, Ottokar II of Bohemia, Philip III the Bold of France, Peter III of Aragon, among others.
+Those mentioned are Rudolph I of Germany, Ottokar II of Bohemia, Philip III of France and Peter III of Aragon, among others.